Ballinagore GAA

-Ballinagore GAA is a Gaelic Athletic Association club in County Westmeath, Ireland.
-The club is affiliated to the Westmeath county board.
+Ballinagore GAA (Cumann Lúthchleas Gael Béal Átha na nGabhar) is a Gaelic Athletic Association club in County Westmeath, Ireland.
+The club is affiliated to the Westmeath county board and plays its home matches at Páirc an Bhodhráin.

 History

 Ballinagore GAA was formed in the early 1920s, having previously formed part of the Castletown Geoghegan club.
 They won the Westmeath Junior Football Championship in 1940, defeating Mental Hospital by 1-7 to 0-3 in the final, which was played in Cusack Park.
-It was a successful year for Ballinagore, as they also won the Junior League, beating The Downs in the final.
+In the same year, Ballinagore also won the Junior League, beating The Downs in the final.

-In 1986, the club won the county Junior B Championship Final beating Delvin 0-11 to 1-4.
-That year also saw them win the Junior Championship, the final being played in Cusack Park on October 1.
-Ballinagore emerged convincing winners, overcoming Shandonagh 1-9 to 1-0 to bridge a 46-year gap.
+In 1986, the club won the county Junior B Championship final beating Delvin 0-11 to 1-4.
+That year also saw them win the Junior Championship, the final being played in Cusack Park on 1 October 1986.
+In the final, Ballinagore defeated Shandonagh 1-9 to 1-0 to bridge a 46-year gap.
 They then completed a treble by overcoming Delvin in the Junior Cup final, 4-9 to 1-7.
 As a result of their Junior Championship win, they were promoted to the Westmeath Intermediate Football Championship, but were relegated in 1990.

 Ballinagore were soon pushing for promotion again.
 They reached three successive Junior finals from 1991 to 1993, but lost each one.
 1994 saw them in a fourth consecutive final, and this time they were victorious, beating Milltown 1-5 to 0-7 in Athlone.
 They also retained the league title they had won in 1993 when they beat Milltown 0-9 to 0-8.
 A Junior treble was completed with a 0-10 to 0-7 win over Ballynacargy in the Junior Cup final.